 Here are a few of our favourite places for the perfect weekend break in NYC at Christmas.

 Breakfast with Santa

-There isn’t anything more New York than the Rockefeller Center.
-At Christmastime, it’s beautifully lit up Christmas tree makes for a fabulous place to take the children for breakfast with Santa.
+There isn’t anything more New York than the Rockefeller Center and Christmas in New York City is nothing without a visit to see it’s beautifully lit up Rockefeller Christmas tree.
+It also makes for a fabulous place to take the children for breakfast with Santa.
 You can choose between the Sea Grill and the Rock Center Cafe.
 Both restaurants look out over the skating rink.
 Your breakfast price includes a huge breakfast, photos with Santa, a souvenir and tickets to the skating rink.
 The ice skating allows you to enter through the VIP line so you get to skip the queue.

 If you can get an early booking, it is worth getting up early for.
 You get to walk through NYC while it is still dark and the streets are empty which makes it so much easier to appreciate all the Christmas lights and decorations.
 It also means you get to get onto the ice before it gets crazy busy.

 If you arrived early then after you have finished skating is a good time to visit the Rockefeller Centre LEGO store.
 If you are with kids then it will be impossible to walk by without going in so you might as well go early when it is less busy.
 It gets super packed, so the earlier you get there the better.